 Senator Kay Bailey Hutchison of Galveston, who became Texas's first woman senator in 1993, was elected Republican Conference vice chair (formerly the Republican Conference secretary), and became the first woman to hold a leadership position among Senate Republicans.
 She served as conference vice chair until 2007, when she became chair of the Republican Policy Committee, a position she held until 2009..

 Senator John Cornyn was elected Republican Conference vice chair, a position he held until 2009, when he became chairman of the Republican Senatorial Campaign Committee.
-In December 2012, he was elected Republican whip for the 113th Congress.
+In December 2012, he was elected Republican whip, or assistant Republican leader for the 113th-115th Congresses.